alberto-moreno-sa/linio-standards/php-coding-standard.md

 ## Database

-* Use plural words for table names
+* You MUST use plural words for table names
-* Use snake case for naming columns
+* You MUST use snake case for naming columns